-Merci pour ce moment has an ambiguous title, at once grateful for the time spent and the pleasures she found there, especially in the game of love, but above all ironic about that brief moment –“moment” – from which she emerged overwhelmed.
+Merci pour ce moment has an ambiguous title, at once grateful for the time spent and the pleasures she found there, especially in the game of love, but above all ironic about that brief moment – “moment” – from which she emerged overwhelmed.

 The book seems to be the latest act of a calculated revenge – the book was printed in the greatest secrecy in Germany, and Valérie Trierweiler was well aware of the disastrous political consequences it would have for Hollande.

-But the desire to restore her own truth, after all the injustices, was stronger, despite the repeated attempts of François Hollande to prevent it, in filligranes throughout the story.
+But the desire to restore her own truth, after all the injustices, was stronger, despite the repeated attempts of François Hollande to prevent it, in filigrees throughout the story.
 At this game, and although once again criticized and insulted for having released this book, Valerie Trierweiler seems to be winning if we consider this poll published at the time of release, which indicates that 53% of French people prefer Trierweiler rather than Hollande.

-– The extent of the phenomenon Thank you for this moment
+—The extent of the phenomenon, thank you for this moment

 As soon as it was released, Merci pour ce moment was sold out in bookstores, breaking sales records dating back 4 or 5 years.

 It is difficult to know if the magnitude of the event was calculated by Valerie Trierweiler, like the case of the tweet.
-She says she regrets that we only remember the bad passages, this article should have done her justice, since it objectively takes up the whole book, even if the criticism and analysis is the guiding thread.
+She says she regrets that we only remember the bad passages, this article should have done her justice, since it objectively takes up the whole book, even if the criticism and analysis are the guiding thread.

 François Hollande said he was“dismayed” by the book’s release, and although he was reserved to comment, he declared on the sidelines of a NATO council: